-Phil, Clare and Aunty Babs run this small, unique family business.
+Phil and Clare run this small, unique family business.
 We are originally from Manchester/Bollington and moved up in June 2018 and haven’t looked back since.

 The views here are outstanding.
 On a clear day you can see across to Hoy, The Orkneys and Scapaflow.